Dhanya Balakrishna

-Early life
+Personal life

 Dhanya Balakrishna was born in Bangalore, Karnataka.
-Kannada is her mother tongue.
 She was educated at MES.
+She married Tamil filmmaker and actor Balaji Mohan in January 2022 after falling in love while filming As I'm Suffering From Kadhal (2017).

 Career

-Dhanya began her acting career with performances in theatre, before playing a supporting role in A. R. Murugadoss's 7aum Arivu (2011) alongside Suriya and Shruti Haasan.
-She was next seen in two bilingual projects, portraying supporting roles -Kadhalil Sodhappuvadhu Yeppadi (2012) and then Gautham Vasudev Menon's Neethaane En Ponvasantham (2012).
+Dhanya began her acting career with performances in theatre, before playing a supporting role in A. R. Murugadoss's 7 Aum Arivu (2011) alongside Suriya and Shruti Haasan.
+She was next seen in two bilingual projects, portraying supporting roles in Kadhalil Sodhappuvadhu Yeppadi (2012) and then Gautham Vasudev Menon's Neethaane En Ponvasantham (2012).

 Dhanya, portrayed supporting role in the 2013 Telugu film Seethamma Vakitlo Sirimalle Chettu as a girl who proposes to the character played by Mahesh Babu; while in Raja Rani (2013), she was seen as Nivitha, a friend of Nayantara's character.
 Her first leading role was in the Telugu film Chinni Chinni Aasa (2013), released in November 2013, while other projects, Amrutham Chandamamalo and Second Hand, were released thereafter.
 She has been part of nearly 40 movies and 10 web series.

+She is able to speak Kannada, Tamil and Telugu fluently.